glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## overview-deck-tooltip.py: Deck Overview Stats Tooltip
+## overview-deck-tooltip: Deck Overview Stats Tooltip

 **Hover** over your **decks** to see an overview of **review stats** and other information on the deck.